-Compendium

-Public sector supplementary tables

-The main taxes and social contributions payable by UK residents to central and local government and the European Union.

-Release date: 31 July 2018

-Next release: To be announced

-Table of contents

-- 1. Introduction - 2.
-Taxes and social contributions payable by UK residents

-1. Introduction

-The majority of government income is provided by taxes and social contributions.
-Table 10.1 provides a breakdown of the main taxes and social contributions payable by UK residents to both the government (both central and local government) and to the European Union.

-2. Taxes and social contributions payable by UK residents

-Taxes on production are included in gross domestic product (GDP) at market prices.
+Compendium Public sector supplementary tables The main taxes and social contributions payable by UK residents to central and local government and the European Union.
+Contact: Ruth Donovan CGTeam@ons.gov.uk +44 1633 560530 Release date: 31 October 2022 Next release: October 2023 Table of contents - 1.
+Introduction - 2.
+Taxes and social contributions payable by UK residents - 3.
+Cite this chapter 1.
+Introduction The majority of government income is provided by taxes and social contributions.
+Table 10.1 in the accompanying dataset (XLS, 65.5KB) provides a breakdown of the main taxes and social contributions payable by UK residents to both the government (central and local government) and the EU.
+2. Taxes and social contributions payable by UK residents Taxes on production are included in gross domestic product (GDP) at market prices.
 Other taxes on production include taxes levied on inputs to production.
-This includes national non-domestic rates, also known as business rates, and a range of compulsory unrequited levies that producers have to pay.

-Taxes on products are taxes levied on the sale of goods and services, this includes Value Added Tax (VAT) and Fuel Duty.
+These include national non-domestic rates, also known as business rates, and a range of compulsory unrequited levies that producers have to pay.
+Taxes on products are taxes levied on the sale of goods and services; this includes Value Added Tax (VAT) and Fuel Duty.
 Taxes on income and wealth include Income Tax and Corporation Tax.
 Income Tax is the largest single source of tax revenue paid by UK residents.
-This category also includes a number of other charges payable by households including Council Tax, the BBC licence fee and taxes such as Vehicle Excise Duty, which, when paid by businesses, are classified as taxes on production.
+This category also includes a number of other charges payable by households including Council Tax, the BBC licence fee, and taxes such as Vehicle Excise Duty, which, when paid by businesses, are classified as taxes on production.
 The totals include tax credits and reliefs recorded as expenditure in the national accounts, such as Working Tax Credit and Child Tax Credit.

-The European System of Accounts 2010: ESA 2010 (PDF, 6.4MB) has a specific category of payments to government called compulsory social contributions.
+The European System of Accounts 2010 (ESA 2010) has a specific category of payments to the government called compulsory social contributions.
 These are payments associated with social security schemes, such as unemployment benefit and pensions.
 In the UK accounts this category includes all National Insurance contributions.
-Details of total social contributions and benefits are shown in Tables 5.2.4S and 5.3.4S.

-Capital Taxes are taxes levied at irregular or infrequent intervals on the values of assets, gifts or legacies.
-In the UK the main capital tax is Inheritance Tax.

-Some UK taxes are recorded as the resources of the European Union (EU).
-These include taxes on imports, which are payable to the EU under the EU treaties.
+Details of total social contributions and benefits are shown in Tables 5.2.4S and 5.3.4S in the accompanying dataset (XLS, 382.9KB).
+Capital taxes are taxes levied at irregular or infrequent intervals on the values of assets, gifts or legacies.
+In the UK, the main capital tax is Inheritance Tax.
+Some UK taxes are recorded as the resources of the EU.
+These include taxes on imports, which were payable to the EU under the EU treaties prior to the UK leaving the EU.
+3. Cite this chapter Office for National Statistics (ONS), released 31 October 2022, ONS website, compendium chapter, Public sector supplementary tables, UK National Accounts, The Blue Book: 2022